The Garage (1980 film): Production

 Director Eldar Ryazanov got the idea for the movie after a meeting for the parking garage co-operative of Mosfilm employees.
 The director expected the meeting to last only 30 minutes, but it instead lasted the whole day.
 He returned in a state of shock because of the way that the artists, including those with reputations as decent and intelligent people, behaved when they learned that some of them would have to give up their parking spots.
 Even members whose names were famous – not only in the country but also worldwide – resorted to insults and verbal attacks to defend their parking spots.
 Afterwards, Ryazanov felt guilty because he did not stand up for those who lost their parking spots.

 His alter ego in the film is Professor Smirnovsky, who sees the injustice of what is happening but does nothing about it.

 As in all his movies, Eldar Ryazanov acted in a minor role: he played the head of the insect department who overslept the whole meeting and drew the unfortunate lot at the end of the film.

+Release

+The Garage premiered in the Soviet Union on 10 March 1980.